zielmicha/markdown-to-terminal/README.md

 of time.

-So I added a `work` dynamic array pointer, which a special meaning to the `size` and `asize` members: in this array, The `size` first members are active working buffers that are still in use, and the remaining members up to `asize` are allocated but no longer used working buffers.
+So I added a `work` dynamic array pointer, which a special meaning to the `size` and `asize` members.
+In this array, the `size` first members are active working buffers that are still in use, and the remaining members up to `asize` are allocated but unused working buffers.

-When a function needs a working buffer, it firs compare `size` to `asize`.
+When a function needs a working buffer, it first compares `size` to `asize`.
-When they are equal, it means there is no available working buffer, and a new one is created and appended (`push`ed) to the array.
+When they are equal, it means there is no working buffer is available, and a new one is created and appended (`push`ed) to the array.
 Otherwise it increases `size` and takes the already-allocated buffer as its working buffer, resetting its size.

-When the working buffer is no longer needed, the `size` of the array is just decreased, meaning the buffer is still allocated but ready to be taken by the next function in need.
+When the working buffer is no longer needed, the `size` of the array is simply decreased.
+That way, the buffer is still allocated, but ready to be taken by the next function in need.

-When the parsing is over, every working buffer should be marked as ready to be reused, hence the assertion of `size` being zero in `markdown()`.
+When the parsing is complete, every working buffer should be marked as ready for reuse, hence the assertion of `size` being zero in `markdown()`.
 The buffers in the array are finally freed.